Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 Unlike picky eating, ARFID is a clinically diagnosed eating disorder.
 It was included in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) in 2013.
 Those with ARFID often have severely restricted food intake due to:

-ARFID is a chronic condition that interferes with daily functioning and quality of life, such as avoiding social situations due to paralyzing anxiety and fear of new foods.
+ARFID is a chronic condition that interferes with daily functioning and quality of life.
+This could look like avoiding social situations due to paralyzing anxiety and fear of new foods.

 Additionally, ARFID can negatively impact social and emotional development.
 As with other eating disorders, treatment requires a multidisciplinary team including primary care providers, psychiatrists, psychologists, nurses, dietitians, and occupational therapists.